piyalidas10/Javascript-Interview-Questions-Mylists/README.md

 ####

 In javascript, memory should be cleared up automatically using a thing called Garbage collector.
-Javascript i a language who ha garbage collector meaning you don't have to manage your memory manually.
+Javascript is a language who ha garbage collector meaning you don't have to manage your memory manually.
 It gets cleared automatically & assigned automatically.

 Garbage collector consists of three steps : 1.
 Find the root node in your code and recursively go through every child.
 The root node of browser code is Window object.
 In Nodejs , window object is global variable.
 2. Mark every child including the root as active or inactive.
 Active means this part of code is referenced in the memory.
 Inactive mens it's not referenced from anywhere.
 3. Delete all these inactive ones which mean if the variable i not needed anymore in the memory simple delete it.